sphesihlemtwa/sphesihlemtwa/README.md

 ## Hi there, I'm Sphesihle

-I'm a CS student at the University of Pretoria
+I'm a CS student at the University of Pretoria.
+I am

 Connect with me: